 Southern Minn.
 Beet Sugar Co-op v.
 County of Renville, 737 N.W.2d 545 (Minn.
 2007), (affirming Tax Court’s determination that certain improvements were taxable real property and that agri-business facility was a "special purpose property")

 Andy has litigated a wide variety of business cases before federal and state courts.
 Recent business litigation experience includes:

-- defending an asset-based lender against third-party claims arising from a debtor’s bankruptcy; and
+- Defending an asset-based lender against third-party claims arising from a debtor’s bankruptcy.

 Andy represents telecommunications companies, particularly wireless carriers, on issues such as regulatory compliance and interconnection litigation.
 He has extensive experience with eligible telecommunications carrier (ETC) proceedings, including representing clients seeking to be designated as ETCs and assisting clients in developing programs for ETC compliance.
 Andy was also part of a team that secured victory for the nation’s largest wireless carrier in a case, litigated from federal district court to the U.S. Supreme Court, that presented the first test of state legislative authority over wireless rates and business practices.

 - Litigation of complex intercarrier compensation disputes in federal courts across the U.S.

 - Representing a municipal electric utility in connection with pole attachment matters.